ben-maclaurin/hop/README.md

 Running Hop with the `sync` flag (e.g. `hop -s`) will initiate a sync (Hop will re-index all of your projects).
 Read more in [Languages and Icons](https://github.com/ben-maclaurin/hop#languages-and-icons)

-You can quickly exit Hop in any mode with `:wq`.
+Use `ESCAPE` to exit Hop in any mode.

 ## Configuration

 Hop expects your configration file to be stored at `$HOME/.config/hop/hop.yml`.
-See [hop.yml](https://github.com/ben-maclaurin/hop/blob/main/hop.yml) for an example configuration.
+See these [dotfiles](https://github.com/ben-maclaurin/dotfiles/blob/main/hop/hop.yml) for an example configuration.

 The following options are available: